 The other outcome measure I was interested in was lifestyle, how did the participants feel after having taken the Chinese herbal medicine?
 What areas of their life improved or didn’t?

-Many women in New Zealand don’t want to use Hormone Replacement Therapy (HRT) after all the bad press it’s had, especially with links to causing breast cancer who would.
+Many women in Melbourne don’t want to use Hormone Replacement Therapy (HRT) after all the bad press it’s had, especially with links to causing breast cancer who would.
 So here is how you can research whether a natural medicine like Chinese herbs can improve the signs and symptoms of menopause and check the safety and real stats…

 TITLE: Developing a protocol for a systematic review assessing the efficacy of Chinese herbal medicine (CHM) reducing vasomotor symptoms in menopausal women.

 Can Chinese herbal medicine (CHM), not just an isolated Chinese herb or constituent, but a traditional Chinese medicine formula be effective in treating vasomotor symptoms in menopausal women?
 Specifically, can CHM reduce the severity of hot flushes?
 Can CHM reduce night sweating?
 Can CHM improve the quality of life of menopausal women when assessed through a questionnaire such as the Menopause-Specific Quality of Life (MENQOL) (Radtke, Terhorst & Cohen, 2011)?
 The aim of this systematic review is to determine the effectiveness of CHM in reducing the severity in menopause-related signs and symptoms.

 DEFINITION OF MENOPAUSE (TRADITIONAL CHINESE MEDICINE)